98teg/JSONConfigFile/doc/files/JSON-CONFIG-FILE.md

 }
 ```

-If you want to make both properties mutually dependent, you must add another dependency:
+**Tip:** If you want to make both properties mutually dependent, you must add another dependency:

 ```GDScript
 # Create a JSON configuration file